-Clubs are evaluated throughout the week with results announced at the Saturday awards program.
+Clubs are evaluated throughout the week with results announced on Friday.
 All education wall décor will be limited to 3'6" wide x 5' tall.

 Best Decorated Club Display.
 Clubs are judged on educational display, decorations and cleanliness of area.
 All clubs entered automatically.